rsyabuta/vs-overlay/README.md

 1. Run the server using `node index.js`.
 The server should be running on port `3000`.
 You can access it at http://localhost:3000

+#### Running in Docker

+You can also build a docker image to run the webserver or use a pre-built container available in the [packages page](https://github.com/rsyabuta/vs-overlay/pkgs/container/vs-overlay)

 ### Adding to OBS

 1. Access the vs-overlay webapp and enter an overlay id or generate a random one.